bcyong/deepgram-demo/README.md

 ### Core Capabilities
 - **Batch transcription of audio URLs** using Deepgram's asynchronous API
+- **Batch transcription of all audio files in a GCS bucket/folder** with a single API call
 - **Webhook support** for processing transcription results with:
   - Automatic summarization
   - Sentiment analysis with confidence scores